maruos/maruos/docs/faq/README.md

 * Nexus 7 2013 Wi-Fi (flo)

-All storage sizes and models for each device listed above are supported unless explicitly listed.
+All storage sizes and models for each device listed above are supported unless explicit models are listed.

 We also have early alpha/beta community builds that are looking for testers, head over to our [device port thread](https://groups.google.com/d/msg/maru-os-dev/YufKu3w2xkQ/9qPEp9EiAQAJ) to check their status.